Baronhez/personal-astro-portfolio/src/content/posts/02-bemyvega.md

 Among the bad decisions that were made against my will are:

 **1.** I had to set up the entire infrastructure with Terraform, but instead of using s3 and dynamoDB as backend (option recommended by AWS) I was forced to use Terraform Cloud.
-Finally, as I already warned, we had to export the state files when we exceeded the free tier.

 Finally, as I already warned, we had to export the state files when we exceeded the free tier.
 Now we use a s3 bucket as backend with dynamoDB table.
 Both deployed with a cloudformation stack.